December 26, 2018

 12.)
 National parks and landmarks

 In 2013, national parks were closed to the public during the government shutdown.
-However, during the 2018 shutdown, national parks, recreation areas and monuments remained in full operating mode.
+However, during the early 2018 shutdown, national parks, recreation areas and monuments remained in full operating mode.
 Most landmarks, such as Independence Hall in Philadelphia, were closed.
 The Statue of Liberty, in New York, reopened with the city picking up the tab for operating costs.

 Government shutdowns have always had a devastating effect on the economy.
 With loan processing delayed and halted, attractions shuttered and thousands of businesses that rely on the patronization of furloughed workers suffering a loss, the economy can take a hard hit.
 In the past, an estimated $20 billion in revenue was lost during a shutdown.
-Had the 2018 shutdown extended further, with many parks and recreational centers operating as usual, the losses may not have been as severe.

 Congress works hard when trying to reach budget plans to satisfy all parties.
 Hopefully, if shutdowns do occur, an agreement is quickly achieved and the shutdown comes to an end.
 For more information and furlough guidance check out the OPM website.